usdot-fhwa-stol/Intersection-sensor-calibration/scripts/FLIR/README.md

 # FLIR Calibration MATLAB Scripts
-This folder contains two simple MATLAB utilities for preprocessing thermal camera images from the FLIR dataset.
-They are designed to support calibration workflows by enhancing images before further analysis.
+This folder contains a simple MATLAB utilities for preprocessing thermal camera images from the FLIR dataset.
+It is designed to support calibration workflows by enhancing images before further analysis.

 ## requirements

-- Both of the following scripts assume input files are .png
+- The following script assumes input files are .png
 - MATLAB image processing toolbox

-## histEqualize.m
-**Purpose**
+## Enhancement 1- Histogram Equalization
 Improves contrast in FLIR images using histogram equalization.
 This helps normalize the brightness levels to make features more visible between different frames.

-**Usage**
+## Enhancement 2- Sharpen Image with Median Filtering
+applies median filtering with multiple kernel sizes to reduce noise, and sharpen key features in a FLIR image.

+## Usage
-To use just edit the configuration section at the top of the script to include:
+To use just edit the configuration section at the top of the script including:
 - inputDir: directory containing your thermal images (must be saved saved as.png files).
 - outputDir: directory where processed images will be saved.
-- suffix: Ending to append to processed files (the default is "_equalized")
+- medianFilterSize: Currently set to the default of 3.

 **How it works**

-The script works by reading all .png images in the specified directory, applies histogram equalization to each, then saves the processed images to with your specified suffix to the output directory.
+The script works by reading all .png images in the specified directory, applies histogram equalization to each, applies median filtering using the built in imFilter function with the number of kernel sizes you've selected.
+Then saves the processed images to with your specified suffix to the output directory.

----
-## sharpenImage.m

-**Purpose**
-applies median filtering with multiple kernel sizes to reduce noise, and sharpen key features in a FLIR image.

-**Usage**
-To use just edit the input filename at the top to match your target image.

-The default is a .png file "flir180.png".

-**How it works**

-The script works by reading in your target image.
-It applies filtering with kernel sizes, 3x3, 5x5, and 7x7.
-It then saves each filtered result with a filename that includes the kernel size ex:  flir180_3x3_medianfilter.png.
-The output is 3 images.